ghafeleb/Robust-Traffic-Flow-Prediction/README.md

 We use the METR-LA data from Yaguang's paper.
 It includes the data collected by Los Angeles loop sensors on highways.
 The location of sensors are shown in the following figure from his paper.
 <img src="https://github.com/ghafeleb/TrafficPrediciton_MinMaxPercentage/blob/master/figures/METR-LA.JPG" width="400" height="400" align="middle"><br>
 To use this data with the needed format in our model, you can find the pickled file [here](https://drive.google.com/drive/folders/18edZ3gsBkukyir8r0t8cCGBwWHQZs-k9?usp=sharing).
 You can also find the original data on his [GitHub](https://github.com/liyaguang/DCRNN).

+## Get Started
+You can train your model by "trainer_nn.py".